-The GI Cancer Institute raises money for clinical trials undertaken by AGITG, which has been undertaking clinical trials cancer research for 20 years.
-The GI Cancer Institute can be contacted by telephone on 1300 666 769 (during office hours) or by email at email@example.com or by post at Locked Bag 77, Camperdown NSW 1450.
+The Australasian Gastro-Intestinal Trials Group (AGITG) is a non-profit organisation that conducts research into gastro-intestinal cancer.
+The AGITG can be contacted by telephone on 1300 666 769 (during office hours) or by email at email@example.com or by post at Locked Bag 77, Camperdown NSW 1450.

 The AGITG is an independent non-profit organisation which coordinates clinical trials into gastro-intestinal cancers in collaboration with international research groups.
 The clinical trials are run by teams of researchers at universities, hospitals and private institutions.